markirby/mark-kirby.co.uk/content/_posts/2009-02-25-2008-personal-review-part-2-side-projects.md

 Highlights this year of the events I managed to attend included:

-  * Carsonified&#8217;s Future of Web Apps and Future of Mobile
+* Carsonified's Future of Web Apps and Future of Mobile
 * BarCamp London 5 and BarCamp Brighton 3
 * the virtual [HEAD conference][5] organised by Aral Balkan and friends
-  * Highlight event &#8211; ClearLeft and Brighton&#8217;s very own [dConstruct 08][6].
+* Highlight event - ClearLeft and Brighton's very own [dConstruct 08][6].
 The absence of sales pitches, diverse range of speakers, low cost price and almost TED like range of ideas made this an unmissable event, and one which of all events I attended has the potential to survive this recession and go from strength to strength.

 ## Improving Brighton Culture and this blog